mautic/mautic-documentation/pages/02.Setup/05.maxmind-license/docs.en.md

 Follow these steps to configure your Mautic instance to use the license key.

 1. Create a MaxMind account by going to [Maxmind Signup][maxmind-signup]
-1. After signup, check your email and click on access your [Maxmind Account][Maxmind Account].
+1. After signup, check your email and click on access your [Maxmind Account][maxmind-account].
 1. Click on the Contact icon at the top right of the menu to login
 ![mautic-maxmind-account](mautic-maxmind-account.png "mautic-maxmind-account")
 1. After logging in, under services click on "My License Key" on the left hand side in the menu